xam1995/java-streams/exercises.md

 <details>
   <summary>Hint 💡</summary>
 Your result is of the type IntSummaryStatistics.
-You’ll need to mapToInt your primitive ints first and then summaryStatistics.
+You’ll need to mapToInt() your primitive ints first and then store them in summaryStatistics.
 </details>

 ### Exercise 5: Chaining Operations ⛓️